N

 narrow səsák̓aʔt

-new, newly, just, just started / then / new, newly, just, then / new sič
+new, newly, just, just started, then sič

 - áɬiʔ sič ixíʔ ɬə kspix̌m̓s.
 Therefore he’s new at hunting.
 (PS)

-- sič k̓ʷul̓m̓ ̓. begin doing something / begin doing something (OkB)
+- sič k̓ʷul̓m̓ begin doing something (OkB)

 - uɬ aláʔ sič ʔáčqaʔx He left just now (Cv)